nickrsan/spatial_resources/installing_spatial_python_windows.md

 # Spatial Python Environments on Windows, with Geopandas, Without Conda
 Like me, you might be reading this because you've fussed with conda environments, trying to get them to play nice with the complex spatial dependency tree.
-Recently I found that [Christoph Gohlke](https://www.cgohlke.com/) (bless them) is still publishing binary built wheels of common Python libraries, but especially of the spatial software stack.
+Recently I found that [Christoph Gohlke](https://www.cgohlke.com/) (bless them) is still publishing binary built wheels of common Python libraries, but especially of the spatial software stack 🤌.

 Their wheel builds of spatial dependencies are in the repository at https://github.com/cgohlke/geospatial-wheels/ with new builds for updates and different Python versions published as releases at https://github.com/cgohlke/geospatial-wheels/releases.